TeknooSoftware/states/README.md

 About Teknoo Software
 ---------------------
 **Teknoo Software** is a PHP software editor, founded by Richard Déloge.
-Teknoo Software's DNA is simple : Provide to our partners and to the community a set of high quality services or software, sharing knowledge and skills.
+Teknoo Software's goals : Provide to our partners and to the community a set of high quality services or software, sharing knowledge and skills.

 License